cplpearce/Threat-Analysis-Suite/README.md

 ```
 Column Name Content
-1. ISO               ....
+1. ID                ..
+Autogenerated   ..
 A numeric code for each individual country
-2. EVENT_ID_CNTY     ....
-An individual identifier by number and country acronym
-3. EVENT_ID_NO_CNTY  ....
-An individual numeric identifier (updated annually)
-4. EVENT_DATE        ....
+2. API_EVENT_ID      ..
+Required        ..
+External API record tracker to elimiate duplicates.
+3. API _NAME         ..
+Required        ..
+External API or source to track reports.
+4. ANALYST_ID        ..
+Autogenerated   ..
+The analyst whom imported or created a report.
+5. EVENT_DATE        ..
+Required        ..
 The day, month and year on which an event took place
-5. YEAR              ....
-The year in which an event took place
-6. TIME_PRECISION    ....
-A numeric code indicating the level of certainty of the date
-7. EVENT_TYPE        ....
+6. EVENT_TYPE        ..
+Required        ..
 The type of event
-8. SUB_EVENT_TYPE    ....
+7. SUB_EVENT_TYPE    ..
+Required        ..
 The type of sub-event
-9. ACTOR1            ....
+8. ACTOR1            ..
+Required        ..
 The named actor involved in the event
-10. ASSOC_ACTOR_1    ....
+9. ASSOC_ACTOR_1     ..                 ..
 The named actor associated with or identifying ACTOR1
-11. INTER1           ....
-A numeric code indicating the type of ACTOR1
-12. ACTOR2           ....
+10. ACTOR2            ..                 ..
 The named actor involved in the event
-13. ASSOC_ACTOR_2    ....
+11. ASSOC_ACTOR_2     ..                 ..
 The named actor associated with or identifying ACTOR2
-14. INTER2           ....
-A numeric code indicating the type of ACTOR2
-15. INTERACTION      ....
-A numeric code indicating the interaction between types of 16 ACTOR1 and ACTOR2
-17. REGION           ....
+12. REGION            ..
+Required        ..
 The region of the world where the event took place
-18. COUNTRY          ....
+13. COUNTRY           ..                 ..
 The country in which the event took place
-19. ADMIN1           ....
+14. ADMIN1            ..                 ..
 The largest sub-national administrative region in which the event took place
-20. ADMIN2           ....
+15. ADMIN2            ..                 ..
 The second largest sub-national administrative region in which the event took place
-21. ADMIN3           ....
+16. ADMIN3            ..                 ..
 The third largest sub-national administrative region in which the event took place
-22. LOCATION         ....
+17. LOCATION          ..
+Required        ..
 The location in which the event took place
-23. LATITUDE         ....
+18. LATITUDE          ..
+Required        ..
 The latitude of the location
-24. LONGITUDE        ....
+19. LONGITUDE         ..
+Required        ..
 The longitude of the location
-25. GEO_PRECISION    ....
-A numeric code indicating the level of certainty of the location

-\COPY reports(analyst_id, internal_id, api_id, api_event_id, event_type, sub_event_type, actor1, assoc_actor_1, actor2, assoc_actor_2, region, country, admin1, admin2, admin3, location, latitude, longitude, source, notes, fatalities, timestamp) FROM /home/clinton/lighthouse/projects/Threat-Analysis-Suite/data/MiddleEast_2020Oct2o.csv WITH (FORMAT csv, DELIMITER ',', HEADER true);
+20. SOURCE            ..
+Required        ..
+The source of the reporting.
+21. NOTES             ..
+Required        ..
+The report notes added by the analysis or original reporting source.
+22. FATALITIES        ..
+Required OR 0   ..
+The fatalities inflicted by the event.
+23. IMPORT_DATE       ..
+Autogenerated   ..
+The date the report was added.
 ```